repl-code/Michael_BlueStampPortfolio/index.md

 - A summary of key topics you learned about
 - What you hope to learn in the future after everything you've learned at BSE

+# Third Milestone

+<iframe width="560" height="315" src="https://www.youtube.com/embed/F7M7imOVGug" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 -->

 # Second Milestone

 <iframe width="560" height="315" src="https://www.youtube.com/embed/6N0BU17_WHo?si=kGL2fw3Crfc0Hj9E" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+I coded the servo to be able to be controlled by the joysticks on the controller.
+The joystick gave x and y outputs of 0-1000, but sometimes the range varied from 0-500 or 0-700.
+The Arduino would take the 4 joystick's default position's output and add a buffer of about 20 to make sure the servos did not move from a slight change of output.
+I also wired the DSD TECH HC-05 bluetooth module and connected to it to a test app I made in MIT app inventor.
+When I pressed the pin on button in the app, the phone would communicate with the Arduino on the serial monitor and configure the pin's output to high and buzz.
 I had many, many challenges for this milestone.
 The code provided to control the arm with the joysticks did not work, even after spending many hours trying to debug it.
 I had several errors preventing the program from even starting, such as exit status 1 and my Arduino nano board not responding.
 I found out all of the servos broke too, probably from the program having the arm spin around and pulling the wires too hard.
-The servos went so haywire that part of the structure broke.
-I had to superglue it to fix it.
+The servos went so haywire that part of the structure broke as well I had to superglue the structure and replace all of the servos.
 My code also had many bugs I had to work on, such as unoptimized code, malfunctioning joystick inputs, and the nonresponding servos.
 My code determining which direction the servos should move could not work as well, and I solved this by redoing the entire code step by step.
 I learned to make sure that the code works for one of the servos instead of trying to code for all four at once.
 I had many difficulties reaching this milestone, but I am glad I learned a lot from it.

-#Code for Second Milestone
+# Code for Second Milestone

 ```
 #include <Servo.h> //servo library to control servos